jberry92/url-shorterner/README.md

 API and Frontend to shorten URLS and display them

 # development
 To run the backend of the project run docker-compose up to start the database and node server.
 This runs on localhost:3000.
-The database is initially empty so either using the frontend or an api call URLs will need to be added.
-This can be achieved using the post endpoint listend below and must be a valid URI (e.g https://www.google.co.uk).
+The database is seeded with some values which can be seen in the init.json file in the data file folder.
 The urls available are:
 * POST - /v1/api/create-url
   - example request body  `{ fullUrl: 'https://www.google.co.uk' }`
+  - must be a valid URI.
 * DELETE - /v1/api/delete-url/:urlID
 * GET - /v1/api/urls
 * PATCH /v1/api/update-url
-  - example request body `{ newUrl: 'https://www.google.co.uk', urlId: '12345678'}` the url must be a valid URI.
+  - example request body `{ newUrl: 'https://www.google.co.uk', urlId: '12345678'}`
+  - must be a valid URI.

 To run the frontend of the project run the following commands:
 ```